Prepare for Oracle license audits in AWS using AWS Audit Manager and AWS License Manager

 - Set up AWS License Manager: You will configure AWS License Manager to track Oracle licenses used by database engine editions, options, and management packs used in Amazon RDS for Oracle.

-Finally, we show you how to test our scenario by deploying Amazon RDS for Oracle with the BYOL licensing option.
+Finally, we show you how to test our scenario by deploying Amazon RDS for Oracle.
 You’ll initially deploy the Oracle Database Enterprise Edition and then augment your deployment by adding a read replica to the Oracle database running on Amazon RDS.
 The read replica is configured in read-only mode so it requires an Active Data Guard license from Oracle.
 In this mode, Oracle Active Data Guard transmits and applies changes from the source database to all read replica databases.
 In both cases, we show the evidence gathered to prepare for an Oracle audit using an AWS Audit Manager assessment.

 To complete the steps in this blog post, you need the following: